Image: Doris A. Fields, aka Lady D and R & B, soul, and blues musician from Beckley performs at The Freefolk Brewery in

 Open the CAFTA Photo Gallery

 Listings of artists and practitioners, programs, and events documented through the program.
 These lists are not all-inclusive; if you feel your name, organization, or event is missing from this data, please contact Jess Porter, Program Officer at email@example.com.

-Questions regarding the CAFTA Project should be directed to Jess Porter at email@example.com.
+Questions regarding the CAFTA Project should be directed to Emily Hilliard at firstname.lastname@example.org.